Vol Targeting

 How to Read and Interpret It

-• Realized vol spike above 20%: Significant delevering underway.
-The severity of forced selling scales with the size of the preceding low-vol period (larger lever = bigger unwind).
+- Realized vol spiking above 20%: Significant mechanical deleveraging is underway.
+The severity of forced selling scales with the depth of the preceding low-vol period, larger accumulated leverage means a larger unwind.

 Historical Context

-The February 2018 "Volmageddon" episode is the canonical example of vol-targeting dynamics.
-After nearly 18 months of historically low S&P 500 volatility (21-day realized vol dipping below 5% in late 2017), vol-targeting funds had accumulated extreme leverage.
+The February 2018 "Volmageddon" episode remains the canonical case study.
+After roughly 18 months of historically compressed S&P 500 volatility, 21-day realized vol briefly dipped below 5% in late 2017, a multi-decade low, vol-targeting funds had accumulated extreme leverage.
 On February 5, 2018, the S&P 500 fell 4.1% intraday, causing realized vol to spike abruptly.
-Vol-targeting funds, risk parity strategies, and short-volatility products all deleveraged simultaneously, causing the VIX to spike from approximately 17 to an intraday high of 50 — one of the largest single-day VIX moves in history.
-The episode demonstrated how mechanical vol-targeting flows can transform a moderate drawdown into a cascading forced-selling event.
+Vol-targeting funds, risk parity strategies, and inverse VIX ETP products all deleveraged simultaneously.
+The VIX spiked from approximately 17 to an intraday high of 50, one of the largest single-session VIX moves ever recorded, before closing around 37.
+The XIV (an inverse VIX ETP) was wiped out entirely and subsequently liquidated.

 Limitations and Caveats